Nexmo/station/_documentation/vonage-business-cloud/smart-numbers/code-snippets/vbc-receive-inbound-call.md

 # Receive an inbound call

-This code snippet shows you how to receive an inbound call on your Vonage Business Cloud programmable number.
+This code snippet shows you how to receive an inbound call on your Smart Number.

 ## Example